With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MorePauquette Center is a mental health center in Portage, Wisconsin, located at 2901 Hunters Trail, 53901 zip code.
 Pauquette Center provides outpatient treatment.
-Pauquette Center offers psychotropic medication, dialectical behavior therapy and group therapy to seniors 65 or older, adults and young adults.
+Pauquette Center offers couples/family therapy, psychotropic medication and behavior modification to adults, seniors 65 or older and young adults.
 Pauquette Center also supports people with trauma.
 More services available at Pauquette Center include court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.